cuthanhcam/C4F-ISports-Backend/docs/api-endpoints.md

 **Note**:

 - Creates multiple `Booking` records linked by `Booking.MainBookingId`.
+- `MainBookingId` is a separate `Booking` record to group bookings for payment.
 - `timeSlots` are stored in `BookingTimeSlot` and support 30-minute increments.
 - `services` are stored in `BookingService`.
 - `promotionCode` applies a discount to the `totalPrice`, stored in `Promotion.Code`.
-- Prices are calculated based on `FieldPricing.PricePerHour` and `FieldService.Price`.
+- Prices are calculated based on `FieldPricing.PricePerHour` or `SubField.DefaultPricePerSlot` if no pricing schedule is found.
-- Returns a `paymentUrl` for unified payment processing, valid until `validUntil`.
+- Returns a `paymentUrl` for VNPay payment processing.
+- `bookingId` and `subFieldId` are strings in JSON but map to integers in the database.
 - Validates:
   - Time slot availability against existing `Booking` and `BookingTimeSlot` records.
   - `timeSlots` within `Field.OpenTime` and `Field.CloseTime`.